disorderedmaterials/np/README.md

-# ModEx
+# `np` (NeXuS Processor)
-Data Processing for Modulation Excitation
+NeXuS Data Processing

-Provides two  different executables:

-## modulation_excitation
-Queries event mode data and extracts events that occur during pulses (as defined in the configuration file).
-Extracted events are histogrammed and outputted to a separate Nexus file.

-## partition_events
-Queries a specified spectra range in event mode data, outputting a Nexus file containing pulse times (relative to the start of the run), for each spectra.
+Allows querying and extraction of event mode data from NeXuS files over specific time periods, writing new histogrammed (not event) data to new NeXuS file(s).